Dyslexia tests for primary and secondary school students and adults.

 DYSLEXIA TESTING INCLUDES:

-• visual and fine motor skills are tested with drawing and puzzles.
+• visual and fine motor skills are tested with drawing

 • if the print moves or blurs when reading, you may need a specialist optometrist appointment - advice can be given.